 Future Ready Oregon originated in the Racial Justice Council’s (RJC) Workforce Workgroup, and the package was led by Governor Brown and championed by many partners before the Oregon Legislature’s approval in the 2022 Legislature Session.
 This historic package invests in existing successful programs and in innovative equity-focused solutions to bolster recruitment, retention, and career advancement opportunities for priority populations.
 Many of the funds will be administered through the Higher Education Coordinating Commission, working with local workforce development boards, community-based and culturally-specific organizations, education & training providers, employers, and communities.
 The HECC is working to implement this vision and is committed to engaging diverse partners to shape the process.
 An overview of the components is provided below as well as brief updates.
 For more detailed updates, subscribe to email updates here.

-Grants will be made to LWDBs who will distribute the funds to nonprofit community-based organizations, educational institutions, labor organizations and other workforce service providers.
-Funds can be used to provide:
+Grants will be made to Oregon's nine local Workforce Development Boards (LWDBs), which will distribute the funds to nonprofit community-based organizations, educational institutions, labor organizations, and other workforce service providers.
+Funds can be used to provide the following:

 - Career coaching, occupational training, and job placement services